 5. Optimize the Installation

 Partitioning: Use manual partitioning for small HDDs.
-On a 160GB drive, I allocated 10GB for /
+On a 160GB drive, I allocated 10GB for /, 2GB for swap, and the rest for /home.
+For SSDs, enable TRIM with fstrim.

 Minimal Install Option: Distros like Lubuntu and MX Linux offer minimal installs, letting you add only needed apps.
 I did a minimal MX Linux install on a 2011 HP, saving 2GB of disk space.